aviasd/Procedural-Programming/README.md

 # Procedural-Programming
-Procedural programming in MIPS Assembly, second semester's Assembly project
+Procedural Programming in MIPS Assembly, second semester's Assembly project

 How to use:
 1. Download [MARS MIPS simulator](http://courses.missouristate.edu/KenVollmar/mars/download.htm) and open it